1. Help center

 Create a Support Ticket

-Hopefully this article solves your import problem, but if you're having import issues and feel like you need more support just let us know.
+Hopefully this article solves your import problem, but if you're having import issues and feel like you need more support just let us know by creating a ticket here.